TSI-yoontae/Counterfactual-First-Passage-Learning-for-Stop-Loss-Decisions/README.md

 # CFPL Main Experiment Reproduction Code

 This repository contains the minimal reproduction code for the main empirical results reported in the paper.
-The implementation reproduces the Main Table in CSV format and the corresponding wealth curve figure.
-Auxiliary scripts used for internal validation, robustness checks, horizon sensitivity analyses, and supplementary tables are intentionally excluded in order to provide a compact and publication-ready replication package.

 The code is organized to produce only the final artifacts required for the default experimental specification: